GrahamC7/d288-back-end-programmin/README.md

 15. Created entity files Vacation.java and Excursion.java.
 Added lines 1-29 to CartItem.java
 16. Added lines 1-32 to Excursion.java
 17. Added lines 1-33 to Vacation.java
+18. Added getters, setters, enums for all entity files.

 E.   Write code for the dao package that includes repository interfaces for the entities that extend JpaRepository, and add cross-origin support.